-Figure 76 Sensitivity analysis main screen
+Figure 81 Sensitivity analysis main screen

-4. In any sensitivity analysis you have to select a single target node and one or more sensitivity nodes.
+4. In any sensitivity analysis you must select a single target node and one or more sensitivity nodes.
 The objective of the analysis is to get a visual representation of the impact of different sensitivity nodes on the selected target nodes.